tonethar/IGME-430-Spring-2021/checkoff-notes/random-joke-with-tooling-checkoff.md

 ## V. Submission

 - In the mycourses dropbox:
-  - ZIP and POST the updated **first-web-service** folder
+  - ZIP and POST the updated **random-joke** folder
   - we will be running `npm test` and `npm run nodemon` on this
 - In the comments field of the dropbox, type:
   - the URL to your GitHub repository:
     - we will be looking for the "green checkmark" to confirm that CircleCI passed (i.e. it ran your `npm test` and passed)
-  - the working URL to your functional `abc1234-first-web-service` page on Heroku - just the main page link
+  - the working URL to your functional "random-joke" page on Heroku - just the main page link
   - IMPORTANT - DO NOT post your Heroku control panel link - no one but you can see that page